daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 * **UNet**: This is a symmetric encoder-decoder architecture with skip connections.
 U-Net is effective in capturing fine-grained information (especially for spatial information) and performs well on smaller datasets with balanced augmentation.
 * **DeepLabV3+** (assumed to be best model): This is a state-of-the-art architecture using atrous (dilated) convolutions and encoder-decoder structure with a deep backbone (e.g., Xception or MobileNet) and atrous spatial pyramid pooling (ASPP).
 It helps me to excel in capturing multi-scale context and improving boundary accuracy.
 * **PSPNet**: Pyramid Scene Parsing Network that handles global context using pyramid pooling module.
 This is another of my selective models which utilizes pyramid pooling modules to extract context at multiple scales.
-PSPNet is well-suited for complex scenes with varying object sizes, such as captured images with multiple known and yet-unknown objects by satellite and UAV, and performs strongly on large-scale, high-resolution datasets.
+PSPNet is well-suited for complex scenes with varying object sizes, for example, captured images with multiple known and yet-unknown objects by satellite and UAV, and performs strongly on large-scale, high-resolution datasets.

 ---